genomic-medicine-sweden/nallo/docs/usage.md

 !!!warning

-    Note that when using `--snv_call_regions` together with `--snv_calling_processes > 1` and you are interested in ranking compund variants, make sure that the regions in your BED file doesn't break any genes, since genmod relies on the variants being in the same file.
+    Note that when using `--snv_call_regions` together with `--snv_calling_processes > 1` and you are interested in ranking compound variants, make sure that the regions in your BED file doesn't break any genes, since genmod relies on the variants being in the same file.
 Because of this, Nallo will not split entries in the BED file any further.

 ### Parallelization